tokio-rs/website/content/docs/going-deeper/multiplex.md

 line characters.

-For our transport to be compatible with tokio-proto's multiplexer, the frame must be structured as such:
+For our transport to be compatible with tokio-proto's multiplexer, the frame must be structured as a pair of a request identifier and a payload:

 ```rust,ignore
 use tokio_proto::multiplex::RequestId;